jooapa/jammer/README.md

 Tired of opening up a browser or app to play music, and even then you can't play local files or the songs are in multiple places.
 Jammer is a simple CLI music player that supports playing songs from **local files**, **Youtube** and **Soundcloud**.
 For **`Windows`**, *`Linux`*.

-**Jammer shines it best when using it as a playlist.
-That's why I created it, for the playlist feature across different platforms**
+***Jammer shines it best when using it as a playlist.
+That's why I created it, for the playlist feature across different platforms***

 - The player doesn't stream the songs, but downloads them to local storage.
 - The Jammer folder is located in the user's home directory and contains the downloaded songs, playlists and settings.
-- Jammer uses [Bass](https://www.un4seen.com/) for playing the songs, [SoundCloudExplode](https://github.com/jerry08/SoundCloudExplode), [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) for downloading the songs and [Spectre.Console](https://github.com/spectreconsole/spectre.console) for the UI.
+- Jammer uses [Bass](https://www.un4seen.com/) for playing the songs and [ManagedBass](https://github.com/ManagedBass/ManagedBass) for being able to use it in .NET, [SoundCloudExplode](https://github.com/jerry08/SoundCloudExplode), [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) for downloading the songs and [Spectre.Console](https://github.com/spectreconsole/spectre.console) for the UI.

 ## Install/Update